Q. What is my typical process for working with a new student?

 Q. Do I have a standard pricing system for my service?

-A. It’s very straight-forward, the price you are charged is based on an hour, 45 minutes, or 30-minute lesson.
+A. It’s very straight-forward, the price you are charged is based on an hour or 45 minute lesson.
 I also have package pricing.

 Q. How did I get started doing this type of work?

 A. I’ve sung since I was 5 years old, and still love it.
 My desire to go into classical singing came about naturally – my mother used to watch TV shows with classical music, and I fell in love with the music and wanted to sing it.
-I also loved the technical challenge.
+My father had a beautiful, operatic voice but never was able to train due to financial constraints.
+I also have loved (and still love) the technical challenge.
 After all these years, I’m still learning, and will learn the rest of my life even as I continue as a professional.
 And I learn so much about singing when I teach students like you.

 Q. What types of students have I worked with?

 A. I’ve worked with singers of all genres – opera, musical theater, pop, jazz, latin, rock (including heavy metal), experimental, and even middle eastern (arabic).
 The basic classical technique I teach will help you sing in any style.
 If you want to continue in opera and classical music, we can go there, or we can apply what you have learned to your genre.